 The Morrigan

 The Morrigan was the name given to a shape-shifting goddess of war and fertility from Irish mythology.
 Most commonly associated with transforming herself into a raven, she is also said to have attacked Cú Chulainn in the form of a heifer, an eel and a female wolf.
-The Morrigan was believed to have the power to inspire warriors to call upon their own inner strength to achieve greatness.
+The Morrigan was believed to have the power to inspire warriors to call upon their own inner strength in order to achieve greatness.
 Some have said that the Morrigan and Dana, the mother goddess of the Daghda, are one and the same.

 Brigid